HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 It's also important to note that the Workbox predecessor `sw_toolbox`, which had <a hreflang="en" href="../2020/pwa#popular-import-scripts">13.92% of usage in desktop and 12.84% in mobile last year</a> dropped to 0.51% and 0.36% respectively this year.
 This is in part due to the fact that `sw_toolbox` was <a hreflang="en" href="https://github.com/GoogleChromeLabs/sw-toolbox/pull/288">deprecated in 2019</a>.
 It might have taken some time for some popular frameworks and build tools to remove this package, so we are seeing the drop in adoption more clearly this year.
 Also, our measurement has changed compared to 2020, by adding more sites, which made this metric decrease even more, making it difficult to do a direct year on year comparison.

-<p class="note">Note: Take into account that <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts">importScripts()</a></code> is an API of <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope">WorkerGlobalScope</a></code> that can be used in other types of worker context like <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers">Web Workers</a></code>. <a hreflang="en" href="https://www.google.com/recaptcha/about/">reCaptcha</a>, for example, appears as the second most widely used library, as it uses a web worker that contains an <code>importScripts()</code> call to retrieve the reCaptcha JS code.
+<p class="note">Note: Take into account that <code>[importScripts()](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts)</code> is an API of <code>[WorkerGlobalScope](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope)</code> that can be used in other types of worker context like <code>[Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)</code>. <a hreflang="en" href="https://www.google.com/recaptcha/about/">reCaptcha</a>, for example, appears as the second most widely used library, as it uses a web worker that contains an <code>importScripts()</code> call to retrieve the reCaptcha JS code.
 For that reason, we should consider <a hreflang="en" href="https://firebase.google.com/docs/web/setup">Firebase</a> instead as the second most widely used library in service worker contexts.
 </p>

 ### Workbox usage